 The fortified walls of Conwy – the town wall walk

 Another thing that has lasted over the centuries is one of Conwy’s most remarkable features, the thick stone walls that surround the town itself.
-More than 1.2 km (about .75 miles) long, the walls come complete with 21 towers and three gateways.
+More than 1.2 km (about .75 miles) long, the Conwy walls come complete with 21 towers and three gateways.
 If you don’t mind steep steps, heights and loudmouth seagulls, you can do the town wall walk and pretend you’re a knight on watch.
 (I told you to stop rolling your eyes.)

 Inside the walls of Conwy

 “It was a grave offence for Welsh people to be caught inside the town walls after hours,” I’m told by a lanky man bent like a hemlock tree who I met while touring around.
-“People would be executed.”
+“They would be executed.”

 This makes me feel guilty about trying to channel Edward I rather than his Welsh foe, Llywelyn the Last.
 “How do the people of Conwy feel about Edward I conquering Wales?
 How do they feel about the English” I ask him.